MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-server-to-server-authentication.md

 Where:

-- \<context ID\> is the context ID of your SharePoint Online tenancy, which is the value in the $spocontextID variable.
+- \<context ID\> is the context ID of your SharePoint tenancy, which is the value in the $spocontextID variable.

 ## Validation and next steps
 <a name="next"> </a>